You probably don’t need us to tell you this, but summer is one of the most popular times for guests to visit Walt Disney World.

 Take Plenty of Breaks

 When you’re spending a full day in a Disney park in the summertime, frequent breaks are a lifesaver!
-If you start to feel fatigued, head to a place with a seat and some A/C, whether that’s an indoor show, a restaurant, or one of Disney World’s Relaxation Stations.
+If you start to feel fatigued, head to a place with some A/C, whether that’s an indoor show, a restaurant, or inside a store.

 We know that you paid a lot of money for your trip, and you want to get everything on your list done, but it’s important not to push yourself or the other members of your party too hard.
 Everyone will enjoy the day much more if they’re not completely wiped out!